9 Forex Social Networks You Should Use

 The forex subreddit on Reddit has over 63,000 subscribers, and the members are quite active.
 Topics discussed range from technical trading indicators and market movement to opinions about brokerages and fees.

 However, if you want to have good discussions with traders, Reddit is an excellent option.
-Participate here to get insight about what traders want, what makes them mad and what they’re looking for in a broker.
+Participate here to get insight about what traders want, what steers them away and what they’re looking for in a broker.

 It’s important to remember that social media activity requires time and energy, so you shouldn’t take on more than you can handle.
-It’s better to have a few social media profiles that are managed well than a lot of social profiles that hardly ever post updates or respond to other users.
+It’s better to have a few social media profiles that are managed well, than a lot of social profiles that hardly ever post updates or engage with followers, if they even have any.

 Carefully think about your capabilities and goals when deciding which platforms to use.
 Then, create a strategy for using the social media sites you choose to achieve those goals.
 To make sure you get the biggest return on your efforts, read about social media content strategies.